Adventech/sabbath-school-lessons/src/en/2024-03/01/teacher-comments.md

 With the exception of Mark, no other Gospel writer uses the expression “the gospel of Jesus Christ” [euangeliou Iēsou] (Mark 1:1) in his writings.
 This expression is found only in Mark.
 It tells us that Jesus and His gospel constitute the focus, and the essence, of Mark’s narrative.

 Thus, we would do well in our study of Mark’s Gospel to begin by asking, What is the gospel?
-From lexicographical studies, the Greek expression euangelion, commonly translated as “gospel,” has more than a single meaning.
+From lexicographical studies, the Greek expression _euangelion_, commonly translated as “gospel,” has more than a single meaning.
 Euangelion refers to “God’s good news to humans, good news as proclamation.”
 It also pertains to “a book dealing with the life and teaching of Jesus, a gospel account.”
-The expression euangelion also is connected with the “details relating to the life and ministry of Jesus, [the] good news of Jesus.”—William Arndt, F. W. Gingrich, Frederick W. Danker, eds., A Greek-English Lexicon of the New Testament and Other Early Christian Literature (Chicago: University of Chicago Press, 2000), p.
+The expression euangelion also is connected with the “details relating to the life and ministry of Jesus, [the] good news of Jesus.”—William Arndt, F. W. Gingrich, Frederick W. Danker, eds., _A Greek-English Lexicon of the New Testament and Other Early Christian Literature_ (Chicago: University of Chicago Press, 2000), p.
 403. With these definitions in mind, we may reason that Mark uses the expression “gospel” to describe the merciful acts of Jesus during His ministry, as well as to designate the idea of the gospel itself as “good news” from God.

 **Jesus’ Acts as Gospel**